 If you do qualify for spousal support, it will likely be temporary.
 However, the court may consider certain contingencies, such as the length of your marriage, that may qualify you for support indefinitely.
 In most cases, though, the court will order support for a specific length of time or in one lump sum.
 There is a formula most judges use as a guide for determining the amount of support you may receive, but the law allows some flexibility in that area.

 British Columbia family law does not take into account any wrongdoing in the marriage when determining whether one spouse owes support to the other.
 For example, if your spouse was unfaithful, this alone may not sway the court to award you spousal support unless he or she used significant marital funds to support a romantic partner.
-No matter the situation, you would certainly benefit from legal counsel to help you fight for your fair share.
+No matter the situation, you would certainly benefit from experienced legal counsel to help you fight for your fair share.